Ph. D., History, Yale University

 Professor Walker is co-editor of Latin America’s Middle Class: Unsettled Debates and New Histories (Lexington Books, 2013), which raises new questions and revisits older debates about studying class and about the role of the middle classes in Latin American history.
 She also co-edited the special journal dossier “Spy Reports: Content, Methodology, and Historiography in Mexico’s Secret Police Archive,” (Journal of Iberian and Latin American Research, 2013), which brings together historians from the first generation of scholars using this recently declassified archive and presents scholarly articles with transcriptions of related spy reports.

-Professor Walker’s current projects include the history of bankruptcy and the history of conspiracy theories.
+Professor Walker’s current projects include the history of economic justice in Mexico from the late colony to the present.
 Her research is supported by the American Council of Learned Societies, the American Academy in Berlin, and the University of Cambridge.

 - Waking from the Dream: Mexico’s Middle Classes after 1968.
 Stanford: Stanford University Press, 2013.